 In my neighbourhood there is a big rat problem.
-Due to the large lake nearby, the area has become known for its rat population but this is causing me concern.
+Due to the large lake nearby, the area has become known for its rat population and this is causing me concern.
 Do bird feeders attract rats?
 How can I stop attracting rats to my bird feeders?
 I like to feed the birds but, like so many others, I want to know how to feed the birds and not the rats.

 Does Feeding Birds Cause Rats?